skip to Main Content

 Eating a balanced diet can help minimize inflammation, says Kriegler.
 This includes a good amount of protein, fiber, antioxidant-rich produce, and healthy fats, such as extra-virgin olive oil, avocado, and grassfed butter.

-In addition, Kriegler recommends omega-3 fatty acids.
-“Optimizing omega-3 fatty acid status would also help the body respond to inflammatory stressors, like air pollution, in a healthier way and has been shown to be helpful for respiratory function in those with chronic lung conditions, like asthma and COPD,” he says.
-Try to eat omega-3-rich fish like salmon and sardines, and consider a high-quality omega-3 supplement.
-Other helpful supplements that buoy respiratory health include N-Acetylcysteine, L-citrulline, and beetroot powder, as well as vitamins A and D.
+In addition, he recommends omega-3 fatty acids.
+“Optimizing omega-3 fatty acid status would also help the body respond to inflammatory stressors, like air pollution, in a healthier way and has been shown to aid respiratory function in those with chronic lung conditions, like asthma and COPD,” he says.
+Try to eat omega-3-rich fish, like salmon and sardines, and consider a high-quality omega-3 supplement.

-“If you’re routinely exposed to toxins and can’t change it — like you run in an urban environment with poorer air quality — these are some of the first things I’d try to make your body as resilient as possible,” Kriegler says.
+“If you’re routinely exposed to toxins and can’t change it — like you run in an urban environment with poorer air quality — these are some of the first things I’d try to make your body as resilient as possible,” he says.

 Jessica